aaronchantrill/jasper-client/plugins/speechhandler/frotz/README.md

 When running, Jasper often fails to compile the language model so you may want to use the tool at http://www.speech.cs.cmu.edu/tools/lmtool-new.html to compile the language model and dictionary from your corpus file, then just overwrite what Jasper came up with.
+The language model uses a checksum based on the corpus file, so as long as your corpus file doesn't change, Jasper won't try to overwrite it.